 Chai Tea Ice cream is a delicious and creamy homemade ice cream.
 It’s flavored with fragrant chai spice and tea leaves.
 It’s a tasty treat.

-Sorry, but I’m an actual person creating these recipes and the inspiration for this one really was our trip to India.
+The inspiration for this one really was our trip to India.
 I got addicted to the amazing chai there and came home determined to make a cup of spiced tea that was as peppery and fragrant as the tea I enjoyed on our trip.

 I found a great spice mix on one of my favorite Indian food blogs, Manjula’s Kitchen.
 It has the perfect combination of warm spice and black pepper bite.
 I use her spice blend to flavor my Masala Tea and this Chai Tea Ice Cream.

-Scroll through the photos to see how to make Chai Tea Ice Cream:
+How to make Chai Tea Ice Cream:

 FAQs about making Chai Tea Ice Cream: